 Program Management

 HNTB set up the RLE PMC team structure and established the federal New Starts strategy, preliminary engineering, NEPA and program controls.
-Select tasks include extension of staff services, program and project controls, long-term cash flow, Quality Management Plan, project delivery methods, financial planning, operations planning, New Starts strategy, and oversight of future phases, including engineering and construction.
+Select tasks include extension of staff services, program and project controls, long-term cash flow, Quality Management Plan, project delivery methods, financial reporting, operations planning, New Starts strategy, and oversight of future phases, including engineering and construction.

 Preliminary Engineering Oversight

 As PMC, HNTB oversees the Preliminary Engineering (PE) process and PE consultant (PEC) directly, including verification that the work through 30% design level meets a professional standard, complies with FTA and CTA policies and standards and is within the mutually agreed upon schedule and budget.
+The PMC delivers for CTA by identifying obstacles, conflicts, and risks, and verifying that plans are advanced to resolve said issues.

 Technical Papers and Reports

-Rendering courtesy of M2
+Rendering Courtesy of M2

 Location: Chicago, IL